All writing tools are not created equal.

 Even if it’s a funny name, and I have no idea if Hog Bay is near the Bay of Pigs, it has a certain Claustrom ring to it.
 In the early days of computing, those who remember or care to consult their archives will recall the Wang platform, which set the standard for business, typesetting and word processors.
 Its black background and green typeface put me into a world without formatting, ads, status updates, all of which interrupt the focus of writing fundamentals, word use and sentence construction.

-Yes, it’s a retro feel, and it’s not for everyone, but it’s a bit easier on my eyes that the bright whites of today’s WYSIWYG displays, and its basic text limitations come in handy when cutting and pasting.
+Yes, it’s a retro feel, and it’s not for everyone, but it’s a bit easier on my eyes than the bright whites of today’s WYSIWYG displays, and its basic text limitations come in handy when cutting and pasting.

 Stephen King likes to relate the story of his earlier days of writing which he would spend hours upstairs in his house on his very own Wang computer.
 He jokes that when his wife would answer the door during his writing sessions, she’d tell the guests that Stephen was “upstairs pounding on his Wang.”

 I’m not alone.
-Many like programs are now available both as stand-alone programs like Darkroom for PCs and as web-based software like “Writer,” where you register for free access to the program.
+Many similiar programs are now available both as stand-alone programs like Darkroom for PCs and as web-based software like “Writer,” where you register for free access to the program.
 Even those addicted to MSWord have the option of formatting documents with this theme.
 I like to do this at work, both for composing and for the priceless look on co-workers faces.

 “What HAPPENED to your computer????”